 Black Celebrities Who Host Summer Camps

 The actress is best known as Rudy from “The Cosby Show” hosts Kamp Kizzy during the summer and presents year-round events to mentor young women, ages 11-16.

-For the 2016 camp, applicants had to complete and 500-word essay, two letters of recommendation and 10 hours of community service.
+For the 2016 camp, applicants had to complete and a 500-word essay, two letters of recommendation, and 10 hours of community service.

 Follow Kamp Kizzy on Facebook

-The father of NBA Star Dwayne Wade hosts Camp RED (Real Education Delivered).
-Campers learn life skills on finances and creativity.
+The father of NBA star Dwayne Wade hosts Camp RED (Real Education Delivered).
+Campers learn life skills in finances and creativity.
 Of course, basketball is a part of the camp and offers opportunities for disabled athletes to participate too.

 Follow the ProPops Foundation on Facebook.